The views expressed by the host on this program, documented to be almost always right 99.8% of the time.

 Trump anxiety?

-Psychologist Allison Howard is now listening to a new source of stress: the political rise of Donald Trump.
+To the catalog of anxieties her patients explored during therapy, marriage, children, careers, psychologist Allison Howard is now listening to a new source of stress, the political rise of Donald Trump.

-So we've got two people who've gone to see a shrink in their inability to deal with Trump, and it makes a huge this is a huge story in the Washington Post.
+So we've got two people who've gone to see a shrink in their inability to deal with Trump, and it makes a huge, this is a huge story in the Washington Post.

-In Washington, the Washington Post is the Bible, not the New York Times.
+And make no mistake about something, in Washington, the Washington Post is the Bible, not the New York Times.

 The Washington Post is what they all read.